Ooburi/SeaBattle/README.md

 # SeaBattle

-**SeaBattle** is telegram bot where you can find random user and play sea battle with him.
+**SeaBattle** is telegram bot where you can find random user to play sea battle with.

 ## 🔨 Getting Started
  1) Open BotSettings.cs